mmmmaja/starfishDetection/reports/README.md

 >
 > Answer:

 We did deploy our API in the cloud.
-Once the backend docker image was in the Artifact Registry, we used the `gcloud run deploy backend --image=us-central1-docker.pkg.dev/starfish-detection/frontend-backend/backend:latest --region=us-central1 --platform=managed --allow-unauthenticated --port=8080` command for deployment.
+Once the backend docker image was in the Artifact Registry, we used the `gcloud run deploy backend --image=us-central1-docker.pkg.dev/starfish-detection/frontend-backend/backend:latest --region=us-central1 --platform=managed --allow-unauthenticated --port=8080` command for deployment, or alternatively had this happen automatically as described above.
 This deployed service is available at [https://backend-638730968773.us-central1.run.app](https://backend-638730968773.us-central1.run.app) and can be invoked through a curl command:
 ```bash
 curl -X 'POST' 'https://backend-638730968773.us-central1.run.app/inference/' -H 'accept: application/json' -H 'Content-Type: multipart/form-data' -F 'data=@PATH_TO_IMAGE;type=image/jpeg'
 ```